2 September 2021

 These may be new words and concepts to some, but Customer Experience (CX) and Customer Success (CS) have been around for much longer than people realise.
 The differences between the two are detailed below:

-But what do these words mean for Forfsuion customers?
+But what do these words mean for Forfusion customers?
 Why is focusing on customer experience and customer success so important?
 The phrase "actions speak louder than words" springs to mind.

 The major stages a customer will pass through on their customer success journey are detailed below.
-Whilst there are many vendor aligned and industry-defined customer success models, we've simplified for ease of understanding:
+Whilst there are many vendor-aligned and industry-defined customer success models, we've simplified them for ease of understanding:

 At Forfusion, we have an adapted lifecycle model that applies our own take on what we expect a customer success engagement to look like and to uniquely represent what our customers can expect from us throughout the various stages.

-If value isn't realised as expected from the purchase.
-Then the customer will not have a good customer experience and is less likely to have a long-lasting relationship with the supplier or even complete the customer success journey fully.
+If value isn't realised as expected from the purchase, then the customer will not have a good customer experience, making them less likely to have a long-lasting relationship with the supplier or subsequently complete the customer success journey fully.